• Blog

 How to implement an effective AI search tool:

-By making the content easier to find relevant information, smart search reduces friction and increases your web self-service platform’s success rates.
+By making it easier to find relevant information, smart search reduces friction and increases your web self-service platform’s success rates.

 Don’t let hidden help pages cost you customer trust.
 Make your self-service resources easy to find and navigate.